|

 PCIe SSDs sourced

-Today - in the 2nd quarter of 2013 - like over 98% of the enterprise SSD market
+Nowadays - in 2014 - like over 99% of the enterprise SSD market -

-- Kaminario is primarily a flash systems supplier.
+Kaminario is primarily a flash systems supplier.

-In its most recent
+In its 4th generation

 flash strategy to use SAS